henhouse/multigraph.github.com/credits/index.md

 ---

-Multigraph was developed at UNC Asheville's National Environmental Modeling and Analysis Center (NEMAC), with support from the National Oceanic Atmospheric Association (NOAA) and the US Forest Service.
+Multigraph was developed at UNC Asheville's National Environmental Modeling and Analysis Center (NEMAC), with support from the National Oceanic and Atmospheric Association (NOAA) and the US Forest Service.

 The authors are